gknowles/dimcli/docs/README.md

 configuration.

+## Subcommands
+Git style subcommands are created by either cli.command("cmd"), which returns a new cli object, or with opt.command("cmd"), which changes the command the option is for.

+The cli object can than be used to set the desciption, footer, add options, etc all for the command.
+All exactly the same as when working with a simple command line.
+When the command is an empty string it refers to the top level processing that takes place before a command has been found.

+Options are processed on the top level up to the first positional.
+The first positional is the command, and the rest of the arguments are processed in the context of that command.
+In debug builds an assert will fire if there are commands and the top level has positionals
+In release builds the configured positionals will be ignored In the commands list, the cli.desc() up to the first '.' is used

 ## Response Files
 A response file is a collection of frequently used or generated arguments saved as text, often with a ".rsp" extension, that is substituted into the